kubernetes/enhancements/keps/sig-auth/3766-referential-authorization/README.md

 Implementations of APIs can bundle ClusterReferenceConsumer resources as part of their deployment.
-This resource links a subject (likely the ServiceAccount used by the controller) to matching (Cluster)ReferenceGrants.
-The subject of this ClusterReferenceConsumer will receive authorization for any (Cluster)ReferenceGrant with matching `from`, `to`, and `for` values.
+This resource links a subject (likely the ServiceAccount used by the controller) to matching ReferenceGrants.
+The subject of this ClusterReferenceConsumer will receive authorization for any ReferenceGrant with matching `from`, `to`, and `for` values.
-If the ClusterReferenceGrant is also partitioning by class, the class name retrieved from the `classPath` will also need to be contained within the matching ClusterReferenceConsumer `classNames` list.
+If the ReferenceStrategy is also partitioning by class, the class name retrieved from the `classPath` will also need to be contained within the matching ClusterReferenceConsumer `classNames` list.